GBFilipe/DarkLightRep/README.md

 Learning how to create games is certaintly fun but obviously challenging.

-How was I going to tackle this project as a new comer?

 First thing to think about was how I wanted to structure this game and what I would do first.

 Naturally the thing I was struggling with the most was coding so I decided to deal with that aspect first.